TestSubject06/GodotSceneSafeMultiplayer/README.md

 This is an overridden native method to set the _intentional_ visibility for a specific peer.
 This is changed to ensure it works correctly with the _handshake-based_ visibility filtering as well.
 You **MUST** call this when referencing a cast `SceneSafeMpSynchronizer` to ensure the correct version is called: `($SceneSafeMpSynchronizer as SceneSafeMpSynchronizer).set_visibility_for( ... )`.

+## SceneSafeMultiplayerManager

+This autoload exists as a shared data storage and stable RPC recipient for the two nodes.
+It should not be directly interacted with, unless you're modifying it for your own purposes.